auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 **What are you?**

+Analyzing personal identity and selfhood on the three levels:

+Objectively:

 You are a multicellular organism.
 Each cell of your body is living and replicating for you to continue.
 Without a stable change of energy in and out of your body you would die.
 Your body is made up mostly of water, carbon, and air.
 We are not one entity; we are legion.
-Think of an individual neuron.
-That neuron is growing and connecting with others to sustain itself and the whole organism, but how much does it know of the whole organism?
-You contribute to your society in some way, how much do you believe you know of the whole?
-An individual neuron follows rules which feed and stabilize it.
-Your thoughts are driven by a swarm of interacting neurons all considering themselves and their environment.
+We are made up of humans cells, but also interact with bacterial gardens in and outside our bodies.
+Viruses and viral DNA come into play.
+Some information about us is fixed and digital, DNA, while some is more analogue, epigenetics.

+Subjectively:

+We often most identify with the subjective self most.
+This is our psychological sense of self, the thinking, feeling, perspectival self which appears to have consistency through time.

+Intersubjectively:

+Subjectively we blend with intersubjectivity where we have our internal views of "what people will think if..."
+It is our view of social norms and values.
+There is also the outside perspective of ourselves from other people.
+How we fit into the broader context of society.
+The definition of [Ubuntu philosophy](https://en.wikipedia.org/wiki/Ubuntu_philosophy) which I like is _I am because we are_.

+All three have issues of continuity and boundaries.
+Objectively we have the old question of [the ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus).

 Our mind is like an ant colony.
 The colony emerges from the collective simple actions of each ant.
 No one ant is critical besides the queen, and even she can be replaced.
 Your neurons die off slowly as we age, but the brain adapts its structure to retain performance.
 Just like ants follow rules of behavior, so do neurons.
-By carrying out simple rules swarms of insects can solve complex problems.
+By carrying out simple rules swarms of insects can solve complex problems with [swarm intelligence](https://en.wikipedia.org/wiki/Swarm_intelligence).

 The electrical and chemical activity is like a storm in your skull.
 There are "neural circuits" whose pattern of activity give rise to what we feel and do.